mccartney/fxyt/README.md

 a black canvas too.

-The three values at the top of the data stack must be integers between 0 and 255, inclusive, because they are interpreted as the red, blue, and green components of the resulting RGB colour.
+The three values at the top of the data stack must be integers between 0 and 255, inclusive, because they are interpreted as the red, blue and green components of the resulting RGB colour.
 If any value among these three values is negative, it is an error.
 Similarly, if any of these values exceed 255, it is an error.